 Spyware: Spyware is a form of malware that spies on your computer use.
 Spyware can take screen shots, capture data such as passwords and usernames, and collect other personal information.
 Keyloggers are just one example of spyware.

-Check out the infographic below to learn about types of viruses and how to avoid them.
+Check out the next article below to learn about protection and prevention of virus attacks.